 FDA approves Takeda drug for blood cancer multiple myeloma

-NEW YORK (AP) — The U.S. Food and Drug Administration says it approved another drug to treat a type of blood cancer called multiple myeloma.
+NEW YORK (AP) — The U.S. Food and Drug Administration on Friday approved a third drug to treat multiple myeloma, a type of blood cancer.

-The approved drug, called Ninlaro, is made by Japanese drug company Takeda Pharmaceutical Co.
+The approved drug, called Ninlaro, is made by Japan's Takeda Pharmaceutical Co.
 The FDA approved two other multiple myeloma treatments this year, one from Johnson & Johnson and the other from Novartis AG.